nikkNizz/Drawish/README.md

 The fusion pen can replace the blur effect or can be used for artistic effects.
 [video](https://drive.google.com/file/d/15WTKDzYWJppr3aST-LWUw6-EzQZaqXTG/view?usp=sharing)
 [video](https://drive.google.com/file/d/1KDGYqUujZeACzwIT4wNfv6htVcOB51Dh/view?usp=sharing)

+#### Color eraser
+Click the [pen] button.
+In the panel that appears above the drawing area select "Erase by color similaraty defined in fill".
+When the cursor moves over the active color, it will be replaced by the preferred color.
+To replace it with white, reset the preferred color with the appropriate button.
+To perform the similarity replacement, enter the "Fill" function, move the "similarity" bar and then return to the "Pen" function.

 #### Text
 Click the [text] button, and **click a point** in the drawing area.